TTTTMMMM/chairLocations/README.md

 ```

 What I've seen is that the user has to have logged in before a Firebase user object exists.
-So, I'll need to set the access privileges upon login, not at time of user addition.
+So, I'll need to set the customClaims on the Firebase token user object upon login, not at time of user addition.

 ![](/markdownImages/validUserDocument.png)